ekleinod/Mainav/README.md

  - level - Page nesting level attribute.
 If level attribute is ignored or unset then nesting is based on destination directory path.
 If `ignore_level` option is set true level is used to align pages in specific order.
  - category/categories - Category or categories for the page (Jekyll stuff)
+ - navtitle - When set this is shown as a link title in navigation.

 ### Liquid tag: catnav